jerryryle/rogueportal/docs/index.md

 sudo debconf-set-selections <<< "iptables-persistent iptables-persistent/autosave_v4 boolean true"
 ```

-Optionally, use the following to set the WiFi SSID you would like the rogue portal to use (in the command below, replace "Your SSID" with your preferred SSID.
-Also, you can skip this step, but then you will be prompted for this during installation):
+Optionally, use the following to set the WiFi SSID you would like the rogue portal to use (in the command below, replace "Your SSID" with your preferred SSID.):
 ```bash
 sudo debconf-set-selections <<< "rogueportal rogueportal/ssid string Your SSID"
 ```
+You can skip this step to be prompted for the SSID during installation.

 Install the Rogue Portal and Fast Boot packages:
 ```bash